Rumie, out in the world

 Update!

 Hi everyone!
-I haven’t written a blog in years, which is not very shocking if you know me.
-I’m not good at blowing my own horn or sharing what I think about stuff (unless you’re my husband or one of three friends, who know exactly what I think!)
+I haven’t written a blog in years, which isn’t very shocking if you know me — I rarely leave the fantasy world in my head!
 But here I am, updating my website because I’m working on a project I’m really excited about.
 If you want to find out more, click here – it’ll take you to my About page, which will help fill in the gap of what I’ve been up to while I gather some photos to share in the coming weeks.
-Meanwhile you can follow my Instagram page, which is where I’m most active, on Stories or the grid.
+Meanwhile you can follow my Instagram page, which is where I’m most active, on Stories.

 Click here for more photos of the process in my indoor and outdoor studios